basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 default is `ensemble_tick` * 3/2, i.e. if `ensemble_tick` is 400,
 `lease_duration` will default to 600.

+We would recommend setting `trust_lease` to `false` if the clocks on your Riak servers are not properly synchronized if the clocks on your Riak servers are not properly synchronized or if you have reason to suspect that they are not.

 #### Worker Settings

-You can choose how many workers are assigned to ensembles using the `peer_workers` setting.
+You can choose how many workers are assigned to each peer using the `peer_workers` setting.
 Workers are lightweight processes spawned by leaders and followers.
-While increasing the number of workers will make the strong consistency subsystem slightly more computationally expensive, more workers can mean improved performance in many cases, depending on the workload.
+While increasing the number of workers will make the strong consistency subsystem slightly more computationally expensive, more workers can mean improved performance in some cases, depending on the workload.
 The default is 1.

 ### Timeouts